DrThomasAger/smile/README.md

 ## The Basics

-***(: Smile*** is used to define different kinds of sections, with the kind of emoji chosen helping to inform the content.
+***(: Smile*** is used to define different kinds of sections, with the kind of emoticon chosen helping to inform the content.

 These can open: `(:`, or close: `:)`, just like brackets in other languages.